hap-server/hap-server/docs/config.md

 hap-server stores data in the same default location as Homebridge and supports the same configuration.
 Using the same configuration as Homebridge, hap-server will behave exactly like Homebridge but will have a web interface for controlling accessories.
-Using Homebridge and hap-server plugins at the same time are supported, however you shouldn't run multiple instances of hap-server/Homebridge using the same data location.
+Using Homebridge and hap-server plugins at the same time is supported, however you shouldn't run multiple instances of hap-server/Homebridge using the same data location.

 <!-- When using Homebridge accessories in the web interface, you can control, rename and move Homebridge accessories, but